probablynotryan/neighborhood/README.md

  #### Tests
 Describe: beepBoop()

+Test: "It should return an array with 'Beep!', 'Beep!' if an array of [1, 1] is submitted."

+Let userInput = [1, 1];

+Code: beepBoop(userInput);

+Expected Output: "Beep!", "Beep!"

+---
+Describe: beepBoop()

-Test: "It should return an array with a 'Beep!' if the number '3' is submitted."
+Test: "It should return an array with a 'Will you be my neighbor?' if the number '3' is submitted."

 Code: beepBoop(3);